-9.4 Unacceptable Emails
+7.4 Unacceptable Emails

-- questions that may be answered on OWL or on this course outline - asking when grades will be posted - asking what grade a student received - asking where or when an exam is scheduled or the material covered on an exam - requests for grade increases, extra assignments, or reweighting of course components
+- questions that may be answered on OWL or on this course outline - asking when grades will be posted - asking what grade a student received - asking where or when an exam is scheduled or the material covered on an exam - · requests for grade increases, extra assignments, or reweighting of course components

-10. Attendance
+8. Attendance

-It is expected that students will attend all classes.
-The professor does not provide access to lecture notes.
+IN-PERSON: It is expected that students will attend all classes.
+The instructor does not provide access to lecture notes.
 Students are encouraged to obtain missed lecture notes from a fellow student.